Four Key Steps to Take After a Work Accident

 As stated above, it’s important to keep track of all accident reports and medical records in your case.
 You should also retain any other information that may ultimately help your claim, including a police report if one is filed (such as when your injury involves a car accident).

-When you take this step, it will help Millar & Mixon, LLC to preserve and collect evidence that can be used in your case when seeking a settlement or arguing your case before a jury.
+When you take this step, it will help The Millar Law Firm to preserve and collect evidence that can be used in your case when seeking a settlement or arguing your case before a jury.

 4. Don’t talk to an insurance company before you talk to an attorney.